panyam/priorityq/README.rst

     # Should print:
     # 1 2 3 4 5 6 7 9 20 25

-    handle_10.value = 10      #   Modify its value using the same opaque pointer as before pq.adjust(handle_10)      #   Indicate to the heap to reprioritise/adjust it
+    handle_10.value = 10      #   Modify its value using the same opaque handle as before pq.adjust(handle_10)      #   Indicate to the heap to reprioritise/adjust it

     print list(pq)